swaxi/qgis-stereonet/README.md

 ## Usage
  1- Select a layer that has structural info in QGIS
  2- Select the points you want to plot with one of the Select Tools (**NOT** the Identification Tool)
- 3- You can use the built in setting icon to the right og the steroenet icon OR the WAXI QFIELD Plugin (https://github.com/swaxi/WAXI_QF) to control display behaviour
+ 3- You can use the built in settings icon to the right of the steroenet icon OR via the WAXI QFIELD Plugin (https://github.com/swaxi/WAXI_QF) to control display behaviour
  4- Click on WAXI Stereonet icon    ![plugin_icon](icon.png)

 - Planar structures can be displayed as poles or great circles